T351 Week 12 - Fall 2014

 SECAM (Sequential Color and Memory)

-If possible it’s best to edit in the media’s native format.
+If possible it’s best to shoot and edit in the native delivery format.

 24 fps.
 That way you won’t get conversion artifacts from changing

 frame rates and generation losses.
 But while ideal, we can’t always

 practice this.
 Often we’ll get a tape from another country, or